Download the daily routes and rest stops map here* (2.4 MB).

 These routes will work with most all Garmin Edge models 500 and above with appropriate maps installed.

-NOTE: Sometimes GPS unit calculate new routes more to their own liking.
+NOTE 1: Sometimes GPS unit calculate new routes more to their own liking.
 The cue sheets you receive at the start are the official directions.
-We have driven them and know they work well.
+We have driven them and know they work.
 If there is any question about a turn, use the cue sheet.

-NOTE 2: If you have a GPS but are intimidated by things computer related, we will have a computer/s with the routes.
+NOTE 2: If you have a GPS but are intimidated by things computer related, we will have a computer/s with the routes at the start hotel.
 We'll help you load them in the registration/dinner timeframe Saturday.
 Just bring your GPS and connecting cable (to make sure you have one that works).
 We'll have some cables but technology keeps changing and ...

 Which file to use